12 CBSE NCERT Political Science 7 Regional Aspirations

 Q18

-B Political autonomy for the region and redefinition of centre-state relationship
+C Regional autonomy for Punjab and a redefinition of centre-state relationships.

 Answer